Two Senior Poland Military Leaders Resign - UrduPoint

 Two Senior Poland Military Leaders Resign

-Warsaw, (APP - UrduPoint / Pakistan Point News - 10th Oct, 2023) Poland's chief of staff and army head of operations on Tuesday resigned, sparking a major crisis in the military just days ahead of a crunch vote and amid the war in Ukraine.
+Poland's chief of staff and army head of operations resigned on Tuesday, sparking the biggest crisis the country's military has seen in years, just days before crunch parliamentary elections

-Although they did not give a reason for their departure, Polish media pointed the finger at a conflict the duo had with the defence minister.
+Warsaw, (APP - UrduPoint / Pakistan Point News - 10th Oct, 2023) Poland's chief of staff and army head of operations resigned on Tuesday, sparking the biggest crisis the country's military has seen in years, just days before crunch parliamentary elections.

 "General Rajmund Andrzejczak submitted his resignation ... on Monday," Andrzejczak's spokeswoman, Colonel Joanna Klejszmit, told AFP.